minibits-cash/minibits_watchdog/README.md

 | **B** | Operator, from outside the monitored perimeter | none | raises own capital |
 | **C** | Operator, from the monitored LND on-chain wallet | none | nets to zero across the two pools, less fee |

-CDK's wallet RPC cannot tell them apart — `WalletTransaction` has no output addresses and `WalletAddress` has no txids, so there is no join. `BITCOIN_RPC_URL` supplies it: one `getrawtransaction` gives the output addresses, which are matched against `mint_quote.request` (bare bech32, unique-indexed).
+CDK's wallet RPC cannot tell them apart — `WalletTransaction` has no output addresses so far and `WalletAddress` has no txids, so there is no join (until https://github.com/cashubtc/cdk/pull/2367 lands). `BITCOIN_RPC_URL` supplies it: one
+`getrawtransaction` gives the output addresses, which are matched against `mint_quote.request` (bare bech32, unique-indexed).
 A match is **A**; no match is **B/C**, which never touches unclaimed.

-Two details that are easy to get wrong:

-- **Key on the payment, not the quote.** A quote can receive further payments after it has already been paid and issued against.
-A quote-keyed event would swallow every payment after the first as a duplicate.
-- **`payment_id` is `txid:vout`.** Because the chain lookup tells us *which* output paid the quote address, the credited check is an equality lookup on that unique index rather than a prefix range whose correctness would depend on how the database's collation orders `:` against digits.

-Without a chain source the collector falls back to inference: a deposit is assumed to be **A** for 24 hours, then released to own capital.
-Conservative — it counts value as owed rather than as equity, so it cannot manufacture a shortfall — and the release is a *positive* step, which no drift rule can fire on.

 ### An on-chain mint taking hours is normal